caltechlibrary/newt/newt_yaml_syntax.md

 `partials`
 : (optional, newtmustache only) A list of paths to partial Mustache templates used by `.template`.

+`vocabularies`
+: This is a YAML file containing "vocabulary" items that can be incorporated into the output of your Mustache template.
+It is read at Newt Mustache startup along with the template.

 `options`
-: (optional, newtmustache only) An object that can be merged in with JSON received for processing by your Mustache template
+: (optional, newtmustache only) An object that can be merged in with JSON received for processing by your Mustache template.

 `debug`
-: (optional) this turns on debugging output for this template
+: (optional) this turns on debugging output for this template.

 Example of newtmustache YAML: